 There are a number of existing laws that are applicable to DLT like KYC (Know Your Customer) and AMl (Anti-Money Laundering) requirements, at the same time there are initiatives from countries to include exemptions or benefit to startups using DLT like Switzerland or the sandbox rule in Swiss banking law.
 France and Germany proposed to introduce a uniform regulation of DLT in 2018 at G20 summit but did not convince the G20 for a suitable law.
 A number of countries are running recommendations from their central banks and other regulatory authorities which increase the proliferation of needs for a legal framework with no uncertainty.
 For pioneering countries which start DLT-specific legislation.
 Legislators are more focus on ICOs and STOs and financial regulation.
 CFT (Counter-financing of Terrorism or Combating the financing terrorism) involves investigating, analysing, deterring and preventing sources of funding activities for political achievement, religious or ideological goals thru violence.
 For financial industry there are a number of risks identified mainly for Cryptocurrencies.

-On regards on the Node operators and within telecommunication law the instrument called "provider privilege" in Europe it has been defined as per Directive 2000/31/EC7 in particular with the liability of intermediary service providers in Section 4, article 12:
+On regards on the Node operators and within telecommunication law the instrument called "provider privilege" in Europe it has been defined as per Directive 2000/31/EC [i.7] in particular with the liability of intermediary service providers in Section 4, article 12:

 "Mere conduit"